Law protects important rights of Private Employee

-Introduction of the Law protects important rights of private employee: – A variety of laws govern employees in the established private sector.
-Including Employees Provident Fund, Equal Pay act.
+Introduction of the Law protects important rights of private employees: – A variety of laws govern employees in the established private sector.
+Including the Employees Provident Fund, and Equal Pay Act.

 The legislation protects the right to a safe workplace environment with basic facilities, appropriate working hours, and any specified incentives, etc. The following is a list of basic employee rights as defined by numerous statutes and regulatory requirements.